 There is a broad range of potential consequences for failing to implement effective suspicious activity reporting procedures that apply to relevant persons and their directors, controllers and certain staff.
 The consequences below are in summary form only, for full details, please refer to the relevant legislation.

 Code Breaches:

-Offence Summary conviction Conviction on information

-Code breach Up to 2 years custody;

-Up to £5,000 fine; or An unlimited fine; or
+Offence Summary conviction Conviction on information Code breach Up to 12 months custody; Up to £5,000 fine; or Both Up to 2 years custody; An unlimited fine; or Both

-Both Both